-The following firms seem to have disappeared, or have been dissolved (they no longer exist or have any assets) or the administrators are not accepting any more complaints, and I don’t think the Ombudsman is taking new complaints.
+The following firms have disappeared, or have been dissolved (they no longer exist or have any assets) or the administrators are not accepting any more complaints, and I don’t think the Ombudsman is taking new complaints.
 If you have an existing claim in with the administrators you may get a small amount back:

 There are literally dozens of payday lenders that have gone without trace.
 The above are just some of the ones people have asked about.
 There are also lenders who were never authorised such as Loans4U / Loans4You who you can’t take a complaint to the ombudsman about.